SkyBlueRW/SkyBlueRW.github.io/_posts/2023-02-28-convex-optimization-basic.md

  **why is it so special?**

-It is such a special category of optimization that we are guaranteed to have global optimal from it (let's ignore all the numerical and scability issues for now).
-Imagine what does convex function look like.
-It is a reversed bell curve with increasing (to be more precise: non-decrease) slope.
+It is such a special category of optimization that global optimum is guaranteed theoretically (let's ignore all the practical issues like numerical issue, scability issue, etc..).
+As long as we can formulate a real world problem in the above mentioned format, we are in a terrific position of solving it.

+To add a bit geometrical intuition.
+Imagine the convex objective function as a valley with increasing (to be more precise: non-decrease) slope in 2D.
+Finding the minimum point is like rolling down the hill.
+While the constraint set is like a fence restricting us in a defined area.
+We can go any point from the area to any other point in a straight line (convex set) hence we can continue rolling before we got to the minimum point.

 #### Reference <a name="reference"></a>
 - Boyd & Vandenberghe: Convex Optimization